RenYang-home/OpenDVC/README.md

 ffmpeg -pix_fmt yuv420p -s 1920x1080 -i Name.yuv -vframes Frame -filter:v "crop=1920:1072:0:0" path_to_PNG/f%03d.png
 ```

+We uploaded a prepared sequence *BasketballPass* here as a test demo, which contains the PNG files of the first 100 frames.

 ### Encoder for video

 The augments in OpenDVC encoder (OpenDVC_test_video.py) include: